brugr9/fipa/README.md

 Verification with physiological methods in biometry consists of five steps as follows:

-1. Capture: Capture the digital sample.
+1. Capture: Capture the digital sample
-2. Extraction: Preprocess and extraction of characteristics.
+2. Extraction: Preprocess and extraction of characteristics
-3. Template creation: Creating a structured template according to the system.
+3. Template creation: Creating a structured template according to the system
-4. Query template database: Comparison of the template with the reference template in the system, vector as result.
+4. Query template database: Comparison of the template with the reference template in the system, vector as result
-5. Compare matching: Evaluation of the vector, result positive or negative.
+5. Compare matching: Evaluation of the vector, result positive or negative

 In civil applications such as smartphones and laptops, a digital sample is in most cases acquired using a sweep sensor.
 The pre-processing and extraction of the characteristics are carried out using digital image processing methods.
 Finally, the local coordinates of the characteristics serve as a template, both for the initial acquisition and for the samples.
 Finally, the template is compared with the reference data.
 The resulting vector is evaluated using statistical methods.